Aimpoint-Digital/apd-native-apps-public/cloudpahl/README.md

 *The warehouse granted here will be utilized only by the task created in step 2 for refreshing app data*

 ### 2) Run SETUP_CLOUDPAHL() to initialize account usage data for app and set the refresh cadence
 Navigate to a Snowflake worksheet and run the below procedure.
+NB.
+Query history (solely) will be incrementally loaded after initial load due to its typical large volume.
 ```
-CALL CLOUDPAHL.CACHE_TABLES.SETUP_CLOUDPAHL(<refresh-cadence>);
+CALL CLOUDPAHL.CODE_SCHEMA.SETUP.CLOUD_PAHL(<refresh-cadence>);
 ```

 \<refresh-cadence\> *OPTIONAL* \